Arianee/ArianeeMaster/README.md

 <img src="https://github.com/Arianee/ArianeeMaster/raw/master/assets/cover.png" />

-The Arianee project is an independent & collaborative association that promotes & provides guidelines and tools to set a global standard for the digital certification of valuable products.
-These guidelines and tools are bundled under the name of the Arianee protocol.
+The <b>Arianee project</b> is an independent & collaborative association that promotes & provides guidelines and tools to set a <b>global standard for the digital certification of valuable products.</b> These guidelines and tools are bundled under the name of the <b>Arianee protocol.</b>

 To learn more about the Arianee Protocol, and Arianee news, please refer to:
 * [The Arianee protocol documentation](https://docs.arianee.org/docs/introduction)